notchXie/DPGS-Net/README.md

 > Official PyTorch implementation of our method proposed in the paper:
 > **"Dual Prior-Guided Two-Stage Framework for Small-Sample Ultrasound Image Segmentation"**
 > 📌 Accepted/Submitted to MICCAI 2025
-> 📅 Project based on the DDTI dataset for medical ultrasound image segmentation.
+> 📅 Project based on the DDTI dataset and others for medical ultrasound image segmentation.

 ## 🧠 Overview